SHIVANSHIDWIVEDI/My_Portfolio/README.md

-# 📝 Responsive Resume Website
+# 📝 Responsive Portfolio Website

 A **modern, responsive, and interactive resume** built using **HTML, CSS, and JavaScript**.
 This project serves as a digital alternative to traditional resumes, allowing easy sharing and showcasing of skills, experience, and projects.